By: Eran Fulson / Writer, Adventurer, New Dad, Wood & Metal Designer

 This was used by watchmen to signal for ships coming down the river and to look out for fires across the city.

-The tower is still open as the perfect place for spectacular views over Römerberg, however, only to groups with a pre-booking.
+The tower is still open as the perfect place for spectacular views over Römerberg, however, but only to groups with a pre-booking.

 Inscribed on the bridge is a quote from Homer's Odyssey which translates to, "Sailing on the dark sea to people of another tongue."